 Start preparing as early as possible – a few months before your planned flight, so that you have enough time left to collect all the documents and get the necessary vaccinations done.

 When buying a ticket online or immediately thereafter, be sure to call the airline and arrange for your pet to fly.
 This is crucial, since each type of aircraft has restrictions on the number of animals transported in the cabin and in the hold, as well as on their compatibility on the same flight.
 You’ll need confirmation from the airline that the animal can be transported on the specific aircraft you’ll be flying on.
-In addition, some airlines have special requirements regarding breeds of dog – for example, some do not allow brachycephalic breeds (pugs, bulldogs, etc.) on board.
-This point should also be clarified with the airline separately.

 After transport for your pet is arranged, make sure that your pet has all the necessary vaccinations and a chip.
 Prepare all the required documents.
 If you have not vaccinated your pet during the last year, you need to do it no later than a month before the flight.